 Currently, there are more than 230,000 female truckers currently operating transportation vehicles.
 Since 2010, that number has increased by a whopping 68% and, according to the American Trucking Association, continues to rise.

-Women to the Rescue
+Women Truckers to the Rescue

-The trucking industry has been in a crisis over the past few years.
+The commercial transport industry has been in a crisis over the past few years.
 With seasoned truck drivers now moving into retirement, a generational gap has been left in its wake.
 Many younger professionals have their sites set on other avenues and trades.
 This has created an influx in demand to fill these positions.
 A demand which females have taken notice.

 Companies Have Taken Note